MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-sensor-settings.md

    [![Screenshot of a sensor details pane.](../media/sensor-details.png)](../media/sensor-details.png#lightbox)

-1. Select **Manage sensor** to show a pane where you can configure sensor details.
+1. Scroll down and select **Manage sensor** to show a pane where you can configure sensor details.
 For example:

    :::image type="content" source="../media/manage-sensor.png" alt-text="Screenshot of the Manage sensor option." lightbox="../media/manage-sensor.png":::